Japanese war crimes: Avoidable hunger

-In the Vietnamese Famine of 1945 one to two million Vietnamese starved to death in the Red River delta of northern Vietnam due to the Japanese, as the Japanese seized Vietnamese rice without paying for it.
+In the Vietnamese famine of 1944–1945, one to two million Vietnamese starved to death in the Red River Delta of northern Vietnam due to the Japanese occupation, as the Japanese seized Vietnamese rice without paying for it.
 In Phat Diem the Vietnamese farmer Di Ho was one of the few survivors who saw the Japanese steal grain.
 The North Vietnamese government accused both France and Japan of the famine and said 1–2 million Vietnamese died.
 Võ An Ninh took photographs of dead and dying Vietnamese during the great famine.
 Starving Vietnamese were dying throughout northern Vietnam in 1945 due to the Japanese seizure of their crops.
 By the time the Chinese came to disarm the Japanese forces, Vietnamese corpses were on the streets of Hanoi and had to be cleaned up by students.

 Forced labor

 The Japanese military's use of forced labor, by Asian civilians and POWs, also caused many deaths.
-According to a joint study by historians including Zhifen Ju, Mitsuyoshi Himeta, Toru Kubo and Mark Peattie, more than 10 million Chinese civilians were mobilised by the Kōa-in (Japanese Asia Development Board) to perform forced labour.
+According to a joint study by historians including Zhifen Ju, Mitsuyoshi Himeta, Toru Kubo, and Mark Peattie, more than 10 million Chinese civilians were mobilised by the Kōa-in (Japanese Asia Development Board) to perform forced labour.
 More than 100,000 civilians and POWs died in the construction of the Burma-Siam Railway.

-The U.S. Library of Congress estimates that in Java the Japanese military forced between four and ten million romusha (Japanese: "manual laborers") to work.
+The U.S. Library of Congress estimates that in Java the Japanese military forced between four and ten million rōmusha (Japanese: "manual laborers") to work.
 About 270 000 of these Javanese laborers were sent to other Japanese-held areas in Southeast Asia, but only 52 000 were repatriated to Java, likely indicating an eighty percent death rate.